Fortune Centre Dessert: 11 Hidden Sweet Spots You Probably Walked Past

 Bernice's menu hack:

-It is so easy to walk past these small, unassuming storefronts when you are busy navigating the crowds.
-But the next time you find yourself near the Tan Quee Lan street area or wandering through the corridors of Fortune Centre, I urge you to slow down.
-Look past the typical vegetarian lunch spots and let your sweet tooth guide you.
-Whether you are craving the nostalgic comfort of warm yam paste or the sharp, refreshing bite of an icy fruit drink, this mall holds a quiet, delicious magic waiting to be discovered.
+It is easy to walk past these unassuming storefronts when navigating the crowds of fortune centre.
+But next time you find yourself near 190 Middle Road or wandering the corridors of Fortune Centre, slow down.
+Look beyond the typical vegetarian restaurants and let your sweet tooth guide you.
+Whether craving warm yammy chendol or icy fruit drinks, this mall holds a quiet, delicious magic waiting to be discovered.

 For those who love combining their outings with furry friends, you might also enjoy exploring my other article: 10 Pet Friendly Cafe Singapore: Pawsitively Purrfect for Coffee Dates with Your Pets!
 It highlights the best spots around the city where you and your pets can relax, sip coffee, and enjoy quality time together in a welcoming environment.